Maximising the DUNE early physics output with current experiments: Role of the Near Detector in reducing systematics

-In order to simulate the ND+FD setup for LBNE, we use GLoBES to generate events at both detectors, treating them as separate experiments.
+In order to simulate the ND+FD setup for DUNE, we use GLoBES to generate events at both detectors, treating them as separate experiments.
 We then use these two data sets to perform a correlated systematics analysis using the method of pulls \cite{pulls_gg}.
-This gives us the combined sensitivity of LBNE using both near and far detectors.
-(We have explained our methodology in Appendix~\ref{app:syst}.)
+This gives us the combined sensitivity of DUNE using both ND and FD.
+(We have explained our methodology in \ref{app:syst}.)
 Thereafter, the procedure of combining results with other experiments and marginalizing over oscillation parameters continues in the usual manner.
 The results are shown in Fig.~\ref{fig:syst}.
 The effect of reduced systematic errors is felt most significantly in regions where the results are best.
 This is because for those values of $\dcp$, the experiment typically has high enough statistics for systematic errors to play an important role.

-Next, we have tried to quantify the reduction in systematic errors seen by the experiment, when the near detector is included.
-To be more specific, if the systematic errors seen by the far detector setup are denoted by $\vec{\pi}$, then what is the effective set of errors $\vec{\pi}_{\rm eff}$ for the far detector setup, once the near detector is also included?
-In other words, for given systematic errors $\vec{\pi}$, we have found the value of $\vec{\pi}_{\rm eff}$ that satisfies the relation
+Next, we have tried to quantify the reduction in systematic errors seen by the experiment, when the ND is included.
+To be more specific, if the systematic errors seen by each detector setup are denoted by $\vec{\pi}$, then we wonder what is the effective set of errors $\vec{\pi}_{\rm eff}$ for the FD setup, once the ND is also included.
+In other words, for given systematic errors $\vec{\pi}$, we have found the effective errors $\vec{\pi}_{\rm eff}$ that satisfy the relation